joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/arrays-and-callbacks/lesson-notes/README.md

 We have two other ways to iterate over arrays.
 Both are array methods: `.forEach` and `.map`.
 The difference is that `.forEach` only iterates and does not return a value and `.map` iterates and returns a new array.

-Let's take a look, at both so we can compare and contrast the two methods.
+Let's take a look at both so we can compare and contrast the two methods.

 ```js
 nums.forEach();